bitcoin-dot-org/Bitcoin.org/_alerts/2017-10-09-segwit2x-safety.md

 ## Summary

-A subsection of the Bitcoin economy including prominent businesses such as Coinbase, Xapo, and BitPay have signed an agreement to adopt and implement a contentious hard fork of Bitcoin [sometime](http://bashco.github.io/2x_Countdown/) in November.
+A subsection of the Bitcoin economy including prominent businesses such as Xapo and BitPay have signed an agreement to adopt and implement a contentious hard fork of Bitcoin [sometime](http://bashco.github.io/2x_Countdown/) in November.
 A hard fork is a backwards incompatible change to the Bitcoin network.
 This hard fork is not supported by the majority of the Bitcoin users and developers and is therefore a contentious hard fork.